Do I Need Victron?

 Diesel heater$150-200

-Or you could just... keep the $2,500 and spend it on actually traveling and camping instead of building a more expensive electrical system.
+Or you could just... keep the savings and spend them on actually traveling and camping instead of building a more expensive electrical system.

 Every dollar you spend on Victron is a dollar you're not spending on: